Seniors Living With Diabetes

 Causes of Diabetes

-Doctors aren't sure of the causes of diabetes.
+Diabetes is on the rise and doctors aren't sure of the true cause.
 At least they can't pinpoint anything specific.
 However, genetics, aging and lifestyle all play a part.
 Having a sedentary lifestyle and being overweight seem to increase the risk, especially in older adults.
 Diabetes also seems to run in families.
 All of these factors affect people in different ways.

 If not properly managed, diabetes can lead to some serious health problems.